What Are The Differences Between Religious Orders?

 - Friars Minor Conventual: Next to the Observants, the Conventual Franciscans were one of the first reforms of the Franciscan order.
 They desired to apply the Franciscan spirit to new applications (such as urban city apostolates, rather than remaining in rural areas).
 As such, the Conventuals were granted various dispensations to relax certain rules in order to carry out specific apostolates.
 The conventuals tended to take on a more academic spirit than, say, Capuchins for instance.
 Today, the Conventuals have also suffered from a spirit of laxity, as most communities.
 However, there have also been great fruits that originated from Conventual communities, such as St. Joseph of Cupertino, St. Bonaventure, and Saint Maximilian Kolbe, known for his devotion to the Blessed Virgin Mary.

 - Friars Minor Capuchin.
 The Capuchin reform (O.F.M.
-Cap.) dates from 1525, and not unlike the first Observants, they also desired a return to a stricter observance of the Franciscan rule--though, like most reforms, certain elements of its initial fervor declined with time.
-The Capuchins are more likely to be seen feeding the poor or street evangelizing, rather than writing a book on liturgics or studying mystical theology.
+Cap.) dates to about 1525, and not unlike the first Observants, they also desired a return to a stricter observance of the Franciscan rule--though, like most reforms, certain elements of its initial fervor declined with time.
+The Capuchins are more likely to be seen feeding the poor or street evangelizing, rather than writing a book on the liturgy or studying mystical theology.
 Today, the Capuchin Franciscans tend to be considerably more divorced from their origins.
 However, there also exists renewed efforts to restore the original spirit of the order.
-In 1968, the Capuchin saint, Padre Pio, wrote a letter to Pope Paul VI in which he stated; "I pray to God that [the Capuchin order] may continue in its tradition of religious seriousness and austerity, evangelical poverty and faithful observance of the Rule and Constitution, certainly renewing itself in the vitality and in the inner spirit, according to the guides of the Second Vatican Council".
-We have yet to see if such a renewal, which is so desperately needed in all orders., will take root or not.
+In 1968, Padre Pio--a Capuchin Franciscan and one of the greatest mystics in the Church--wrote a letter to Pope Paul VI in which he stated; "I pray to God that [the Capuchin order] may continue in its tradition of religious seriousness and austerity, evangelical poverty and faithful observance of the Rule and Constitution, certainly renewing itself in the vitality and in the inner spirit, according to the guides of the Second Vatican Council".
+We have yet to see if such a renewal, which is so desperately needed in all orders, will take root or not.

 Author's note: Like many of the major religious orders, the Franciscans and Dominicans have suffered greatly in recent times.
 It is not uncommon today to see